Eclipse JKube introduction: Java tools and plugins for Kubernetes and OpenShift

 If you are using OpenShift, JKube will even create a Route

-for you.
 Your application should be publicly available under the preconfigured route.

 Cleaning up